-Thailand is well regarded across the world for rich culture and tropical weather and is flocked by the tourists from all nooks and corners of the world.
+Thailand is well regarded across the world for rich culture and tropical weather and is flocked by tourists from all nooks and corners of the world.

-Thailand earns a lion’s share of revenue from its tourism industry.
+Thailand earns the lion’s share of revenue from its tourism industry.
 Hence, it is well known as a tourism hub in the world.
 If you are planning to visit the ‘Land of Smiles’, there are certain guidelines you need to follow and paperwork you should prepare before boarding the flight.

 Visiting Thailand as a Tourist